THIS IS MY JOURNEY INTO VEGANISM . . .

 I didn’t want to contribute to that, nor did I want to consume the products of that mistreatment.
 I saw a different side of veganism that I hadn’t really seen before: compassion.
 Not only did I physically feel better, but mentally I felt a sense of peace.
 I also felt a sense of power in what I was choosing to put into my body.
 Through more research, I saw how disgusting the meat, dairy, and egg industry is.
 I began to understand how much of the truth is kept in the dark to ensure that the animal agriculture industry continues to profit.
 Realizing that greed and money are at the center of it all was a saddening discovery.

-After a long six year journey, here I am.
+After a long seven year journey, here I am.
 I’m proud to call myself a vegan, not

 because I think I’m better than anyone else, or to put myself on a pedestal.
 I’m proud to be a vegan because every day I get to choose to do something good for my body, my environment, and to reduce the amount of abuse and hate that goes on in this world.